 Helping color blind users understand your content

-We are Colorblind is a website with ressource, articles and examples dedicated to help other people understand color blindness.
+This is a website with resources, articles and examples dedicated to help other people understand color blindness.

 Geri Coady’s ressources

 Geri Coady is an amazing designer who put a lot of resources out there to help you:

 Now that you know a little bit more about color and accessibility, there’s one last thing you need to be careful about: CSS background images.
 Let’s take my friend Myriam’s pragm.co site as an example.
 Myriam did a nice job with color choice.
 If you take a look at this dark purple in some of the tools I mentioned above, you will see that the ratio is good.
 Yeahy for Myriam’s purple!!!

 Nevertheless, when taking a look at her site with an automated accessibility checking tool like Wave (an online tool that will give a report about accessibility issues including some contrast issues), you see that she has some contrast issues in the header.
 You might wonder: how is it possible that the contrast ratio between this purple background and the white text on the screen is 11:6, that should be enough?
 This is because tools like wave (and other automated tools) are considering the background of this section is white (#ffffff).
 Why?
 Because Myriam’s theme only adds the background image without any fallback color.
 As you can see on the right part of this screenshot, in the case the image is not loaded, Myriam has indeed a problem: a white text on top of a white background.That is why those automated tools trigger warning for such cases.